DataDog/integrations-core/directory/README.md

 ### Configuration

-1. Edit your `directory.yaml` file in the Agent's `conf.d` directory:
+1. Edit your `directory.yaml` file in the Agent's `conf.d` directory.
+See the [sample directory.yaml](https://github.com/DataDog/integrations-core/blob/master/directory/conf.yaml.example) for all available configuration options:

 ```
 init_config: